simeonadda/netflix-cliques-backend/README.md

 # Netflix Cliques Backend

 This is the backend repository.
+The frontend is linked [here](https://github.com/simeonadda/netflix-cliques-frontend).

 ## Project Description